nishitha965/ecommerce-recommender/README.md

-.

-🛒 E-commerce Product Recommender
+E-commerce Product Recommender
-🎯 Objective

-This project combines a simple product recommendation system with LLM-powered explanations to help users understand why specific items are recommended to them.

-It demonstrates how recommendation logic and AI-driven natural language explanations can work together in an e-commerce context.
+A simple E-commerce product recommendation system that combines user behavior tracking with LLM-powered explanations.
+It provides personalized product recommendations and explains why each product is suggested.

-🚀 Features
+Features

-📦 Product Catalog: Stores products with names, categories, and prices.

-👤 User Behavior Tracking: Logs user interactions to inform recommendations.
+Interactive frontend dashboard using Streamlit

+Product recommendation based on user interaction history

-🤖 LLM-Powered Explanations: Generates personalized explanations for each recommendation.
+LLM-powered explanations for each recommendation

-🖥️ Interactive Frontend Dashboard: Built with Streamlit to view recommendations for any user.

-⚙️ RESTful Backend API: FastAPI backend serving product and recommendation data.

-🧩 Project Structure
-ecommerce-recommender/
-│
+Backend API using FastAPI

+SQLite database for storing product catalog and user interactions

+Top product suggestions if a user has no history

+Tech Stack

+Python 3.10+

-├── app.py                 # Streamlit frontend
+Streamlit for frontend

-├── main.py                # FastAPI backend
+FastAPI for backend API

-├── recommender.py         # Core recommendation logic
-├── llm.py                 # LLM-based explanation generation
-├── database.py            # SQLite database setup
+SQLite for database
-├── populate_data.py       # Adds sample data to the database
-├── requirements.txt       # Project dependencies
-└── README.md              # Project documentation

-⚙️ Tech Stack
-Component	Technology Used
-Frontend UI	Streamlit
-Backend API	FastAPI
-Database	SQLite
-AI Explanation	Mock LLM (replaceable with OpenAI or similar) Language	Python 3.10+
+Mock LLM / OpenAI API for explanation generation

-💻 Setup Instructions
+Setup Instructions
-1️⃣ Clone the Repository
+1. Clone the repo
 git clone https://github.com/<your-username>/ecommerce-recommender.git
 cd ecommerce-recommender

-2️⃣ Create and Activate a Virtual Environment
+2. Create and activate a virtual environment

 Windows PowerShell: